Returns a list of streams of the specified result, optionally filtered by name. Use the function nth to access a particular value in the list.

 Example B. Let's suppose that you have deployed to FlowForce Server a mapping that has two target XML components, "MarketingExpenses" and "DailyExpenses".
 An example of such a mapping is MarketingAndDailyExpenses.mfd included with MapForce examples.
 To generate a file from the "DailyExpenses" component, create a job similar to the one above, but change the expression to:

-The only difference here is that the array of streams produced by the mapping is filtered by the name of the desired component (in this case, "DailyExpenses").
+The only difference here is that the list of streams produced by the mapping is filtered by the name of the desired component (in this case, "DailyExpenses").

 Example C. Let's suppose that you have deployed to FlowForce Server a mapping that generates multiple XML files dynamically.
 The output file names are generated by the mapping itself and are not known before runtime.
 An example of such a mapping is DividePersonsByDepartmentIntoGroups.mfd included with MapForce examples.
 To generate the third output file of the mapping, create a job similar to the one above, and change the expression to: